MelDashti/Meme-Game/README.md

 ## Users Credentials

-- username, password (plus any other requested info)
+- user1, password (plus any other requested info)
-- username, password (plus any other requested info)
+- user2, abc123 (plus any other requested info)